esibun/hitbox-irc-proxy/README.md

 Connect to your local machine with your favorite IRC client - nick must be your Hitbox username, and server password must be your Hitbox password.

-Right now, only joins, nicklist, and messages work, but more is coming very soon.
+Right now, only joins, nicklist, and messages work, but more is coming very soon(tm).
+Script tested working with HexChat and Weechat.